WPTV-TV: News operation

 WPTV built itself up as the dominant station in local news programming in West Palm Beach from early in its history.
-While WEAT-TV generally underinvested in news, WPTV built a well-remembered anchor team of newsman Bill Gordon, sportscaster Buck Kinnaird, and weatherman Tony Glenn that persisted throughout the 1960s and 1970s.
+While WEAT-TV generally underinvested in news, WPTV built a highly-rated anchor team of newsman Bill Gordon, sportscaster Buck Kinnaird, and weatherman Tony Glenn that persisted throughout the 1960s and 1970s.
 Gordon's popularity with the older TV viewing audience in West Palm Beach propelled WPTV to large leads in total viewers.
 WPEC anchorman Bill Markham observed, "One of the reasons everybody watches Channel 5 in West Palm Beach is just force of habit."
 In 1978, Steve Sonsky wrote in The Miami Herald, "Gordon is to West Palm what Ralph Renick and Wayne Fariss are to Miami, what Cronkite is to America: an institution."
 Gordon anchored and served as news director from 1961 to 1978 and returned as a commentator from 1979 to 1981.

-In addition to usually being the first local station to introduce new technology, WPTV broadly benefited from news talent stability for much of its history.
+In addition to usually being the first local station to introduce new technology, WPTV had stability at its lead male anchor position, with three lead male anchors in its first 31 years.
 Gordon was replaced by Bob Howick, who served as news director and anchor from 1978 to 1984, and Barry Judge, who anchored from 1985 to 1989.

 When Judge left, Jim Sackett—already at WPTV since 1978—became the station's main evening anchor.
 At 6 and 11 p.m., he was paired with Laurel Sauer.
 Sauer had been a popular anchor at WPEC until being demoted in January 1988, a move that caused picketing outside that station's studios.
 She sued WPEC to get out of the non-compete clause in her contract; a judge agreed her demotion was a breach of contract, allowing her to immediately go to work for WPTV.
 Sackett and Sauer were WPTV's main evening team for the next 18 years.
 WPTV demoted Sauer from the 11 p.m. newscast in October 2007, prompting her to leave the next year; Sackett retired in 2011, ending a 33-year career at WPTV.